EXECUTIVE PREFACE

 Question: Can a coupled electromagnetic architecture—expressing localized nodes via interferometric geometry—account for the same observations through standard coupling regimes?

-- ECR-regime conductive coupling (reserved for resonance-specific conductor/steel-lattice claims) and conductive-loop coupling (CLC; induced-current/Joule as downstream) are used as the standardized conductor-regime labels; Coulomb Explosion (dielectric saturation) is used as the standardized dielectric-regime label.
-Selective impedance heating (SIH) is treated as a downstream phenotype of conductor coupling, not a standalone architecture.
+• ECR-regime conductive coupling (reserved for resonance-specific conductor/steel-lattice claims) and conductive-loop coupling (CLC; induced-current/Joule as downstream) are used as the standardized conductor-regime labels; Coulomb Explosion (dielectric saturation) is used as the standardized dielectric-regime label.
+Selective impedance heating (SIH) is a downstream phenotype of conductor coupling, not a standalone architecture.

 A note on equivalence:

 Model B is not granted special pleading.
-It is kept only insofar as it produces constrained, testable predictions about material signatures, geometry, timing, and coupling.
-And only insofar as those predictions outperform Model A’s fit without hidden assumptions.
+It stands or falls on whether it produces constrained, testable predictions about material signatures, geometry, timing, and coupling, and whether those predictions close the full record more cleanly than Model A without hidden assumptions.

 This dossier distinguishes three functions that are often blurred:

 Different parts of the dossier occupy different roles.
-The dossier does not require prior acceptance of the reconstruction; it first presents the audit logic that motivates why a reconstruction is considered at all, then tests that reconstruction against explicit mechanism requirements, competing Model A pushback, and defined falsifiers.
+The dossier first establishes the audit logic that forces a reconstruction, then tests that reconstruction against explicit mechanism requirements, competing Model A pushback, and defined falsifiers.

 This document is structured to move from constraints to consequences:

-- The Evidence: mini-reports that isolate specific anomalies (geometry, materials, kinematics).
+2. The Evidence: mini-reports that isolate specific anomalies (geometry, materials, kinematics) and, where earned, carry local mechanism readings.

-- The Model A Challenge: companion appendices that present the strongest conventional closure case and the corresponding SCIE rebuttal, so the reconstruction is carried forward only after the best kinetic/thermal pushback has been stated directly.
+4. The Model A Challenge: companion appendices that present the strongest conventional closure case and the corresponding SCIE rebuttal, so Model A’s best closure case is stated directly and answered directly.

-- The White Paper and Open Requirements: the standardized SCIE physics vocabulary, mechanism primitives (interferometric geometry + coupling regimes), and the unresolved technical requirements, fail conditions, and decisive tests that determine whether the reconstruction stands.
+6. The White Paper and Primary Completion Tasks: the standardized SCIE physics vocabulary, mechanism primitives (interferometric geometry + coupling regimes), and the remaining technical requirements, fail conditions, and decisive tests that govern downstream completion work.

 The conclusion of this audit is stark but technically framed:

-If the evidence and constraints compiled here are valid, then the WTC complex did not fail as a purely passive gravitational collapse.
+The evidence and constraints compiled here show that the WTC complex did not fail as a purely passive gravitational collapse.
 It underwent localized, material-selective disassembly consistent with a non-thermal, field-coupled mechanism class.